himanshu55200/docker_with_cicd/jenkins.md

 Jenkins will be available on port 8080 of your EC2 instance's public IP address.
 To access Jenkins, open a web browser and navigate to `http://[your-ec2-instance-public-ip]:8080`.
 You will be prompted to enter an initial admin password, which can be found in the file `/var/lib/jenkins/secrets/initialAdminPassword` on your EC2 instance.

+# Unable to Access Jenkins?

+- If you're unable to access Jenkins, it likely means that port 8080 is blocked by the firewall (security group) settings.
+You'll need to add a firewall rule to allow traffic on port 8080.

+## Adding a Firewall Rule for Jenkins on EC2 (AWS)

+To allow traffic on port 8080 in AWS EC2, follow these steps:

+### 1. Navigate to the EC2 Dashboard:

+- Go to the EC2 console in AWS.

+### 2. Select Your Instance:

+- In the Instances section, find and select your EC2 instance running Jenkins.

+### 3. Security Group:

+- Under the Description tab, find the Security groups and click on the associated security group link.

+### 4. Edit Inbound Rules:

+- In the Security Group details, click on Inbound rules and then click Edit inbound rules.

+### 5. Add a Rule for Port 8080:

+- Type: Custom TCP
+- Port range: 8080
+- Source: Select Anywhere (or a specific IP range) to allow access from the public internet.

+### 6. Save the Rules:

+- Click Save rules to apply the changes.
+  Now, your EC2 instance should allow access to Jenkins on port 8080.

+## Adding a Firewall Rule for Jenkins on GCP

+- To allow traffic on port 8080 in Google Cloud Platform (GCP), follow these steps:

+### 1 .Navigate to the VPC Network:

+- In the Google Cloud Console, go to VPC network.

+### 2. Firewall Rules:

+- Click on Firewall rules under VPC network.

+### 3. Create a Firewall Rule:

+- Click Create firewall rule.

+### 4. Configure the Firewall Rule:

+- Name: Give your rule a meaningful name (e.g., allow-jenkins-8080).
+- Targets: Select All instances in the network or specify the target instance based on tags.
+- Source IP ranges: Enter 0.0.0.0/0 to allow traffic from anywhere, or specify an IP range.
+- Protocols and Ports: Select Specified protocols and ports, then check TCP and enter 8080.

+### 5. Create the Rule:

+- Click Create to add the firewall rule.

+Now, your GCP instance should allow access to Jenkins on port 8080.

 ```sh
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword